urbit/developers.urbit.org/content/guides/core/hoon-school/D-gates.md

 ##  Exercise:  Loading a Library

-In a generator, load the `number-to-words` library using the `/+` tislus rune.
+In a generator, load the `number-to-words` library using the `/+` faslus rune.
 (This must take place at the very top of your file.)

 Use this to produce a gate which accepts an unsigned decimal integer and returns the text interpretation of its increment.